 You would never try to start a beautiful garden in a yard full of weeds.
-First of all you would clear the yard and make sure you are starting with a space clear of any factors that will inhibit the potential growth and survival of your garden.
-The equivalent in SEO is making sure your website is setup and structured properly.
-The initial phase does require planning and a bit of “ugly” work, but it is essential.
-Things like page load speed, site structure and canonical url make up this initial “clearing” stage in SEO.
+Firstly, you would clear the yard and make sure you are starting with a space empty of any inhibiting factors that may damage the potential growth and survival of your garden.